 Sarah studied with Maurice Hasson and Howard Davis at the Royal Academy of Music in London and Friedemann Eichhorn at the Liszt School of Music Weimar in Germany with the support of the Arts and Humanities Research Council, Countess of Munster Musical Trust, Martin Musical Scholarship Fund, San Martino Scholarship, Lynn Foundation and South Square Trust.
 Sarah graduated with a first class honours bachelor’s degree, master’s degree with distinction and discretionary prizes and honours including the DipRAM, D M Lloyd Prize, Lesley Alexander Award and Peter Latham Gift.

 Following the completion of her studies, Sarah participated in various young artist recital schemes, notably as both a Concordia Foundation Artist and Yeoman of the Musicians’ Company (2012-2016).
 As a soloist Sarah has performed concerti by Bruch, Elgar, Mendelssohn, Mozart (No.3, No.5 & Sinfonia Concertante), Tchaikovsky and Vivaldi (Four Seasons) with various orchestras throughout the UK.
 In 2012 she was rehearsal soloist for Pinchas Zukerman with the EUYO.
 In 2015 she returned to work as Strings Tutor for the European Union Youth Orchestra in Greece.

-Sarah plays a fine Italian violin by Gennaro Gagliano c.1760.
+Sarah plays an Italian violin by Gennaro Gagliano c.1760.